abhishekgoenka/training/angular/lab2/README.md

 JSONPlaceholder is a free online REST service that you can use whenever you need some fake data [more](https://jsonplaceholder.typicode.com/).
 We will use JSONPlaceholder for all our RESTful requests.

+# HTTPClient
+When Angular 2 was first released in September 2016, you made HTTP calls with it by first importing the HTTP module, and then using a class simply named HTTP that included methods for making HTTP requests.
+It worked fine, but the API was a little clunky, and it was missing some nice features that developers appreciated in the 1.X version of Angular now known as Angular JS.
+So, in version 4.3 of Angular, which was released of July 2017, the Angular team added a completely new set of APIs for making HTTP requests.
+They're in a module named `HttpClientModule`, and the class you use to make requests is named `HttpClient`.
+Beginning with the release of Angular 5 in November 2017, the older HTTP module has been deprecated.

 # GET Posts
 Now, let us write a method to get all the posts.